aplsimple/expagog/README.md

 **Report** is an html file that contains data from the current database, including statistics; it can be used for *external use.*

-**Sticker** is a short note that can be useful when working with *EG*, for example, criteria of ratings, equivalents, ideas for experiments etc.; stickers can be placed anywhere on the screen and colored in any color; open stickers are presented in the report.
+**Sticker** is a short note that can be useful when working with *EG* - estimate criteria, value equivalents, ideas for experiments etc.; stickers can be colored and placed anywhere on the screen; open stickers are present in the report.

  GENERAL USAGE PROCEDURE